 Historic Preservation Codes

 - Port Townsend Municipal Code Ch.
-17.30 – Historic Preservation Code
+17.30 – Covers design review, historic place designation, demolition standards, and maintenance (demolition by neglect).

-- Tacoma Historic Preservation Plan (2011) – Element of comprehensive plan
+- Tacoma Historic Preservation Plan (2011) – An element of comprehensive plan that defines the city’s goals, policies and actions for preservation and neighborhood conservation.

 Historic Preservation Commissions

 - Snohomish County Code Ch.
-2.96 – Historic Preservation Commission
+2.96 – Includes membership, powers and duties, rules, and more for the Historic Preservation Commission

-- For examples of other sample documents related to historic preservation, such as RFPs or job descriptions, see MRSC’s Sample Document Library.
+For examples of other documents related to historic preservation, such as RFPs or job descriptions, see MRSC’s Sample Document Library.

-Below are a number of publications and organizations that support historic preservation and provide detailed information on local historic preservation plans, programs, and procedures.
+Below are a number of publications and organizations that support local historic preservation programs through technical assistance and other resources.

 - National Trust for Historic Preservation – National private nonprofit organization dedicated to historic preservation